NicolasAuber/Udacity_OSM/Sample_Project.md

 ```

 ## Data Analysis
 First, a SQL databse named Reims.db is created.
-The following queries will be done on that database.
+Many queries are made within the full analysis (refer to Jupyter Notebook file).
+A few queries on that database are detailed below.

 ### Number of Nodes and Ways
 ```sql